annea-ai/python-microlibs/README.md

 An implementation of Python Microlibs inspired by [this](https://medium.com/@jherreras/python-microlibs-5be9461ad979) excellent blogpost.

+# Microlibs
+Microlibs is an implementation where multiple packages are grouped under the same namespace.
+Each microlib is its own python package

+# Applications
+Contains runnable applications.
+Apps are by default run with docker, see example app in [baz](applications/baz/README.md).

 # Using the microlibs
 Start by installing them with the provided `setup.py` file
 ```bash